 BMW were anxious to take a share of that market.

-Instead of designing the 503 in-house, BMW called on the services of renowned industrial designer Albrecht von Goertz to submit design proposals xo impressed were BMW with von Goertz's design efforts.
+Instead of designing the 503 in-house, BMW called on the services of renowned industrial designer Albrecht von Goertz to submit design proposals.
+The powers that be at BMW were suitably impressed with von Goertz's design efforts.

 Backed up by the prospect of a long-term franchise contract by a leading US distributor, the project was given an immediate green light.

-BMW once again failed to pay too much attention to production costs, a factor that would bring a considerable knock-on effect for the financial well being off r the company.
+BMW once again failed to pay too much attention to production costs, a factor that would bring a considerable knock-on effect for the financial well being of the company.

 Undoubtedly an excellent car in many ways, with a much cleaner look to it than the 502, the 503 was available in either convertible or coupe form.